 The most extensive spectral classification of stars was done at the Harvard College

 Observatory.
-As we discussed briefly in the Early Universe section of this site, the observatory
+As we discussed briefly in the History and Origin of the Universe section of this site, the observatory

 did much of the early work that underlies our current understanding of the universe.
 This was